Consider the Comparison

 In 2024, car owners spent over £3,800 to run their cars.

-A vehicle is really about getting from A-to-B, so given an average car drives 6,300 miles each year, this works out at 60p/mile.
+A vehicle is really about getting from A-to-B, so given an average car drives 6,300 miles each year, this works out at roughly 60p per mile.

-We’re talking over £300 / month.
-And car ownership can definitely hit you with some huge repair bills, often when you least expect it!
-Let’s face it, owning a car is a struggle.
+That means spending over £300 a month, much of which is regardless of whether you even use the car much.
+And car ownership can be unpredictable, hitting you with unexpected repair bills, and a car off the road, often when you least expect it!
+Let’s face it — owning a car is a struggle.

 Source SmartCarCheck 2024